 North Carolina has been the backdrop of dozens of films and television series over the years.
 Plus, lots of stars of the silver and TV screens have called the Tar Heel State home.
 So it’s no surprise there are plenty of tours and festivals throughout the year that commemorate these iconic movies, TV shows and stars.

-From Dirty Dancing in Lake Lure to Andy Griffith in Mount Airy, Nicholas Sparks tours in New Bern, Beaufort and Southport, and One Tree Hill and Hollywood East tours in Wilmington, there’s nowhere like North Carolina when it comes to giving movie and TV buffs a blast from the past.
+From Dirty Dancing in Lake Lure to Andy Griffith in Mount Airy, Nicholas Sparks tours in New Bern, Beaufort and Southport, and One Tree Hill and self-guided Hollywood East tours in Wilmington, there’s nowhere like North Carolina when it comes to giving movie and TV buffs a blast from the past.

 Here are a few favorites from around our state.